As of 2024, about 800 million blogs exist on the internet.

 Many businesses that own websites have also built dedicated blogs as part of their overall marketing strategy.
 There are many benefits to this decision.

-When a business runs a properly SEO optimized blog, it generates more organic leads to their website.
-The approach to a business blog is to write on topics that have worth to their ideal clients.
+When a business runs a properly SEO-optimized blog, it generates more organic leads to its website.
+The approach to a business blog is to write on topics worth to their ideal clients.

 More savvy businesses even go as far as giving freemiums.
 A freemium is a valuable piece of information that the prospective client would be happy to pay for it, but it is offered for free.

 An ever-flowing stream of relevant information, in turn, allows a business to build trust and nurture its relationship with its audience.
 Doling out high-quality content is only the first step.
 The idea is to convert these visitors to leads and convert them into paying customers through a series of processes.

 Niche blogs are highly specific blogs.
 Rather than dabble into a broad range of topics, a niche blog tapers down the options and focuses on it.